Opinion | Senate Republicans take note: The public is moving in favor of conviction

 Republicans, with the exception of a few senators, are still functioning as though they were in 2020.
 They are whining about unfair media coverage and “censorship” by social media (which has every right to control who accesses their platforms), fighting among themselves as to the consequences of voting to convict, and seeking retribution (from state parties) against insufficiently Trumpy Republicans.

 Under normal circumstances, with a defeated incumbent president, it is difficult for a party to change.
 The Post’s Pippa Norris observes, “Normally, any party must be shocked by successive landslide electoral defeats to oust the old regime.
 Party renewal grows from subsequent electoral gains, gradually bringing moderate new blood into the party.”
-Thanks to the defections of a handful of sane Republicans, what remains is even more whacky and anti-democratic //(small d) members.
+Thanks to the defections of a handful of sane Republicans, what remains is even more whacky and anti-democratic (small d) members.
 Throw in the potential for Trump to remain the party’s nominee, and the chance of any introspection becomes nil.

 The good news for Republicans and for the country is that a few Republican senators, such as the 10 who went to the White House to negotiate a rescue plan with Biden, plus the four who are retiring — Patrick J. Toomey (Pa.), Rob Portman (Ohio), Richard Burr (N.C.) and Richard C. Shelby (Ala.) — show some recognition that the party has to get back to the substance of policy.
 If they want to help the party move into 2021 (not to mention, toward any future the party might have), the first step would be severing its relationship with the former president, correctly identified by Cheney as being responsible for the greatest “betrayal by a President of the United States of his office and his oath to the Constitution.”